Renardo13/libasm/README.md

 When a function returns with ret, the calling function reads the return value from rax.
 You can also access any lower portion of rax (depending on how many bits you want) — for example, 32-bit, 16-bit, or 8-bit portions:

-Ex :

 .myfunction1

-mov ax, 42 (bits de 0-15 de RAX)
+mov ax, 42    ; bits 0-15 of RAX

-ret
+ret           ; Return to the calling function

 .myfunction2

-mov al, 10  (bits de 0-7 de RAX)
+mov al, 10    ; bits 0-7 of RAX

-ret
+ret           ; Return to the calling function

 | Registre | Taille  | Hex content        | Decimal content |